stackitcloud/terraform-provider-stackit/docs/resources/cdn_distribution.md

 - `bucket_url` (String) The URL of the bucket (e.g. https://s3.example.com).
 Required if type is 'bucket'.
 - `credentials` (Attributes) The credentials for the bucket.
 Required if type is 'bucket'. (see [below for nested schema](#nestedatt--config--backend--credentials))
-- `geofencing` (Map of List of String) A map of URLs to a list of countries where content is allowed.
+- `geofencing` (Map of List of String) The configured type http to configure countries where content is allowed.
+A map of URLs to a list of countries
-- `origin_request_headers` (Map of String) The configured origin request headers for the backend
+- `origin_request_headers` (Map of String) The configured type http origin request headers for the backend
-- `origin_url` (String) The configured backend type for the distribution
+- `origin_url` (String) The configured backend type http for the distribution
 - `region` (String) The region where the bucket is hosted.
 Required if type is 'bucket'.

 <a id="nestedatt--config--backend--credentials"></a>